How Can I Claim to be the Innocent Spouse? I Had My Faults Too!

 He chose the latter.

 In cases like this, the invested spouse has proven their commitment.
 Every day they entered that tense home, and faced a person who wasn’t making the marriage loving, they proved they believed in the sanctity of marriage.
-Every decision they made to give up their own wishes, desires, preferences, and voice, is another evidence that they were willing to sacrifice their wellbeing to keep the marriage.
+Every time they sacrificed their own wishes, desires, preferences, and voice, is evidence that they were willing to set aside their own wellbeing to keep the marriage at any cost.

 If this describes you, if you need a life-saving divorce to save your life and sanity, and to escape a marriage with adultery, sexual immorality, physical abuse, mental abuse, substance abuse, or abandonment/neglect, you are free to go.
 And God will still love you.
 Really.